-The primary purpose of the University of Wisconsin–Madison is to provide a learning environment in which faculty, staff and students can discover, examine critically, preserve and transmit the knowledge, wisdom and values that will help ensure the survival of this and future generations and improve the quality of life for all.—Read the Full UW–Madison Mission Statement
+To provide a learning environment in which faculty, staff and students can discover, examine critically, preserve and transmit the knowledge, wisdom and values that will improve the quality of life for all.—Read the Full UW–Madison Mission Statement

 There is a subtext to our mission statement: a principle first articulated in 1904—and admired ever since: The Wisconsin Idea.
 The Wisconsin Idea permeates all that we do at this university.
 It’s simple in theory, but powerful in execution.
 As we learn and explore and discover in classrooms or laboratories or natural areas or libraries and more, we take an important step: we share knowledge with the citizens of Wisconsin and beyond.
 And then we take another important step: we become a resource to others, encouraging a give and take of ideas and opinions.